Skip to Main Content

 Green Open Access means that the research is published in a subscription journal.
 The author of the work then self-deposits into an open access repository such as Open Access Repository Suffolk (OARS).
 You may additionally want to deposit your work in a subject based repository such as Europe PMC.

 There are no charges made for publishing via the Green Route.
-There are likely to be an embargo period in place governing how quickly the full text can be made freely available, and these are typically 6 - 24 mouths.
-RCUK require limited embargo periods.
+There is likely to be an embargo period in place governing how quickly the full text can be made freely available, and these are typically 6 - 24 mouths. and this could mean your output is ineligible for REF submission

 The University encourages all staff to publish their work as Open Access through either the Gold or the Green route, however any funding required to support Gold publishing and APCs will need to be secured through initial funding bids, where permitted, or from School budgets.